chaosharmonic/escape-rope-ui/README.md

 - The backend linked at the top of this README
 - [Deno](https://deno.com/) 2.0 or above
-  - (The backend may use newer versions, but this requirement is specific to Vite)
+  - (The backend may use newer versions, but this requirement is for Vite and is specific to this repo)

 ### Running